cathkyu/image-repo/README.md

 An improvement to this project could be to use cookies to keep track of images sold and to handle the money, rather than creating a separate money model in the database to store these variables.

 This project is based on a seller perspective, giving them full control on image objects to sell and money.
-Considering that, the project could be use different user access control for customers with user authentication.
+Considering that, the project could be improved by having different user access control for customers with user authentication.
 The customers would have a different view (with less freedom) to buy images using payment information linked to their user account.

 ### :zap: Extras